ROTARY YOUTH TRANSITION SEMINAR (RYTS)

 OVERVIEW

-RYTS is a transition program with the focus to assist the transition from one area of study into the next phase of life.
+RYTS is a leadership & development program with a focus on assisting the transition from one area of study into the next phase of life.
 The program is delivered at a 6 day residential camp for students who are in the senior years of school (Year 11-12) or who are aged between 17-18 if not within a school system.

 Participants will hear from inspiring guest speakers and participate in activities that will challenge them on many different levels.
 Our program covers personal growth, teamwork, self awareness and practical skills for life after school.
 Participants will also develop lifelong friendships and connections that will help them later in life.
 A key element of RYTS is that the full details of the program are not shared pre-camp.
 This allows participants to head to camp with an open mind and increases the value of the activities that are undertaken.